dicroce/revere/docs/BUILDING.md

 The executables will be in `build/apps/revere/` and `build/apps/vision/`. make install will install them to /usr/loca/revere (it also should add an icon to your gui).

-#### Post-Build Setup

-After building, you may need to ensure GStreamer plugins are available.
-The build system installs required plugins to `gstreamer_plugins/` in the build directory.

 ### Fedora/RHEL

 TBD (should probably work)